Available Title(s): 107I-YN_CS_NPS - Program Specialist 2, 1481-YN_ADMINPRO - Student Services Coordinator/Advisor 1

 Summary of Duties:

-The Pre-clerkship Coordinator position provides complex and confidential coordination of the clerkship program and support to the Associate Dean of Clinical Education on the WSU Spokane campus.
-This position is the contact for clinical partners and pre-clinical medical students in Spokane, WA and is expected to provide response to all inquiries in a timely manner.
-This position exercises independent judgement and discretion in work related to the day to day operations of the ESFCOM campus in Spokane.
+The Pre-clerkship Coordinator position provides complex and confidential coordination of the clerkship program and support to the Associate Dean of Clinical Education on the WSU Tri-Cities campus.
+This position exercises independent judgement and discretion in work related to the day to day operations of the ESFCOM campus in Tri-Cities.

 Responsibilities include but are not limited to: coordinating the day-to-day operations for the ESFCOM clinical campus weeks during M1 and M2 years; coordinating student schedules for the 1st and 2nd year clinical campus week; maintaining open communication and collaboration among internal and external constituents; composing complex correspondences and materials for the office; serving as the first point of contact for the office and fostering relationships between WSU and external entities; maintaining databases; analyzing data to identify process inefficiencies and support the ADCE efforts in ensuring policy compliance.